Clayton-Toste/Clayton-Toste.github.io/portfolio.md

 </p>

 <p align=middle>
 Spline Rail is a scirpt I made for a game I'm currently developing.
-It represents a grindable rail that follows a Catmull-rom spline.
-It allows for realtime editing throught Unity's Editor system.
-The scirpt also features cacheing spline information by using hashes to check for changes.
+It calculates a spline from control points and renders it to a 3D mesh.
+It also provides functions for fetching information on the rail to allow for riding.
+Additionally It allows for realtime editing through Unity's Editor system.
+The script also features caching spline information by using hashes to check for changes.
 </p>